bwagner77/docs-test/function/testing.md

 ## Best Practices

 - Use test-oriented development practices.
-- Use a shift-left continuous testing approach and protect against regression.
+- Use a shift-left continuous testing approach, and protect against regression.
 - Keep unit tests in a separate project from integration tests.
 - Name unit tests using the following naming convention: UnitOfWork_Scenario_ExpectedBehavior
 - Use the Arrange, Act, Assert (AAA) pattern.